I wrote the poem ‘Journey’, just as my heart was beginning to open in 2013.

 It is in the years since the Year of my Life, 2013, that I have seen through the heaviness of damp woollen shrouds, all richly hung with labels.
 Gradually, as I see mirrored everywhere the living-beingness of things, I have experienced over and over the thrill of recognition.

 I stop.
 I see here the waving antennæ of a single lacewing at rest.
 What is it?
 What is it sensing?
 What does it search for, sifting the sightless drifts of air for what signal?
-I ask Lacewing.
+I stop and ask Lacewing.

 I stop at a stone on the footpath.
 It is different, maybe in shape or colour.
-I ask Stone where did you acquire your shape?
+I stop and ask Stone where did you acquire your shape?
 What processes and over how long originated your stoniness?

 I wanted to repeat the thrill of seeing both myself and the lacewing’s mind disappear under the cross-examination of reading the Mirror of Thisness.

-The intensity of what is mirrored to me from the life-energies which surround me everywhere, of which in fact I am composed, is perfectly able (if I allow it) to blow me away.
+The intensity of what is mirrored to me from the life-energies which surround me everywhere, of which in fact I myself am composed, is perfectly able (if I allow it) to blow me away.

 Blown away like the seeds on a dandelion.
 Like the mist over a morning pond.
-Like drinking the most intoxicating liqueur ever brewed by the ancients of days, millenia past!
+Like drinking the most intoxicating liqueur ever brewed by the ancients of days, in millenia past!

 As I walked, very slowly indeed, “I” experienced the magic of Not Being Here in all its wonder and beauty.
+I knew what was happening.
+My self-referential identity had dwindled to unimportant.
+I willingly gave myself up to the awe of the moment.
+I had no need at all to step out and label.

 My heart is an opening heart.
 It is no different to your heart.
 No different to the heart of a stone on the footpath!